Visarion Puiu: Exarch of Transnistria

 In November 1942, Puiu was called back from retirement to take over Scriban's duties in Transnistria.
 (Note: The circumstances surrounding the event are particular.
 The summer of 1942 was marked by tension amidst the hierarchy of the Romanian Orthodox Church.
 Patriarch Nicodim retired to Neamț Monastery for several months and Nicolae Bălan acted as de facto head of the church.
 Puiu and Bălan had known disagreements.
 Surviving intelligence service reports show the situation was serious enough to alert Antonescu and the German Legation.
 Interestingly, after Puiu's nomination in November, the reports ceased.)
 Puiu received the official title of "Bishop of Odesa and all Transnistria", but his ecclesiastic province was, under canon law, a temporary exarchate of military nature.
 Nonetheless, he was once again a member of the Holy Synod.
 Furthermore, aside from Transnistria, he was also granted authority over the neighboring Metropolis of Bessarabia.
 (Note: The metropolitan seat of Bessarabia was vacant since 1936 when Gurie Grosu had been forced to retire.
-The Holy Syond only elected a successor in the person of Efrem Enăchescu in January 1944 shortly before Bessarabia was overrun by Soviet troops.)
+The Holy Synod only elected a successor in the person of Efrem Enăchescu in January 1944 shortly before Bessarabia was overrun by Soviet troops.)
 Puiu's plan for the exarchate included an evolution of Odesa into a metropolitan see, with two suffragan bishoprics in Balta and Tulchyn.
 This was partially successful since, indeed, Balta and Tulchyn were raised to bishopric status while Puiu was in office, but no bishop was ever appointed because of the Axis retreat.
+He also planned the reconstruction of the Transfiguration Cathedral in the style of the Romanian Revival architecture.